hibikid39/template_cv/README.md

 # template_cv
-template rep for computer vision research using Python
+template rep for computer vision research using Python and pytorch

+## using
+hoge